Understanding Color Contrast In Photography In 10 Easy Ways

 If proposing model photography, decide on an outfit that stands out and brings contrast on its own.

-The contrast of the outfit with the background still makes the model stand out on its own in the first two images (from the left), whereas the last image on the right struggles to stand out due to too many colors being put together.
+The contrast of the outfit with the background still makes the model stand out in the first two images (from the left), whereas the last image on the right struggles to stand out due to too many colors being combined.

 5. Use Color Contrast and Composition in photography techniques